 These are the times that are probably the most frustrating.
 Nothing is wrong as far as you can tell, your normal flavors just aren't doing it for you.

-Some vapers note that they regain their ability to taste e-liquid after to switching to a particularly strong flavor helps revive things.
+Some vapers note that they regain their ability to taste e-liquid after switching to a particularly strong flavor helps revive things.
 Something with a lot of cinnamon or menthol (or both) does the trick.

 Sometimes not even the most fiery cinnamon won't even help scare your tastebuds straight.
 Since you can't taste things normally, you might want to try a couple of these suggestions while you wait for things to return to normal.